 Reasons to study at UAL and useful information about courses, open days and finance.

 University of the Arts London is the world’s sixth best University for Art and Design in the QS World University Rankings® 2017.
-We offer an extensive range of courses in art, design, fashion, communication and performing art.
+We offer an extensive range of courses in art, design, fashion, communication and performing arts.
 Our graduates go on to work in and shape creative industries worldwide.

 The University draws together 6 renowned colleges, each with its own world-class reputation.
-Our state of the art facilities include workshops with letterpress machinery. studio theatres, gallery space as well as libraries and archives for research into hunderds of years of the greatest artist and designers.
+Our state of the art facilities include workshops with letterpress machinery, studio theatres, gallery space as well as libraries and archives for research into hundreds of years of the greatest artists and designers.
 Find out more about the University's colleges.